call911nowplz/Spiriten.cf/Server_Side/server_hosts.md

 [Minecraft-Worlds](https://www.minecraft-worlds.com/offers) : Minecraft-Worlds offers hosting for $3 per GB of ram (plans starting at 2GB of ram) with a Ryzen 9 3900X in either an unknown North America location or an unknown Europe location.
 They have unlimited NVMe storage which is nice.
 I have heard nothing about this host before so don't really know much.

+[MineFlex](https://mineflex.io/) : Don't you just love it when hosts don't provide any information whatsoever?
+They're a host that charges per hour with no info provided on price, specs, or locations unless you go through their support Discord.
+Hourly billed servers suck anyways, just avoid - not worth the hassle to get another Exaroton.

 [MineFort](Minefort.com) : Minefort is like a better MineHut.
 It provides a free server that you can connect to by connecting through their server but offer features
 MineHut doesn't have like FTP access and custom plugin upload.
 It honestly doesn't seem too bad, but 1GB of ram with an unknown CPU is quite limited and you can't even